 ^{}The tenant portion will be calculated utilizing HACSB's MTW activity #22 - Streamlined Lease Assistance (SLA) program, of which the tenant's rent share is the greatest of 30% of their gross income, the minimum rent, or baseline rent.
-In the example above, the family's monthly gross income is \$1,000, therefore their TTP is set at \$300.
+In the example above, the current average tenant rent portion for a project-based voucher 4-bedroom unit is \$531.